Kudzu: Fast and Simple High-Throughput BFT: Related Work

 \subsection{Fast Path Protocols}

-A long line of work proposes consensus protocols with a fast path, typically called ``fast'', ``early-stopping'' or ``one-step'' consensus~\cite{brasileiro2001consensus,kursawe2002optimistic,friedman2005simple,song2008bosco,martin2006fast,guerraoui2007refined}.
+A long line of work proposes consensus protocols with a fast path, typically called ``fast'', ``early-stopping'' or ``one-step'' consensus~\cite{brasileiro2001consensus,kursawe2002optimistic,dutta2004complexity,song2008bosco,martin2006fast,guerraoui2007refined}.
 FaB Paxos~\cite{martin2006fast} introduces a parametrized model with $3f + 2p + 1$ replicas, where $p \ge 0$.
 The parameter $p$ describes the number of replicas that are not needed for the fast path.
 These protocols can terminate optimally fast in theory ($2\delta$, or 2 network delays) under optimistic conditions.
-The paper~\cite{martin2006fast} proves a corresponding lower bound of $3f + 2p + 1$ on the number of replicas needed to achieve this fast behavior.
-However, as pointed out by Kuznetsov et al.~\cite{kuznetsov2021revisiting} and Abraham et al.~\cite{abraham2021good}, this lower bound actually only applies to a restricted type of protocol.
-In fact, \cite{kuznetsov2021revisiting} presents a single-shot consensus protocol that uses only $3f + 2p^* -1$ replicas, with $p^* \geq 1$, and proves a corresponding lower bound.
+The papers \cite{dutta2004complexity,kuznetsov2021revisiting,abraham2021good} point out that the lower bound of $3f + 2p + 1$ actually only applies to a restricted type of protocol.
+The papers present single-shot consensus protocols that use only $3f + 2p^* -1$ replicas, with $p^* \geq 1$, and prove the corresponding lower bound.